Improving Development Routes for Motor Manufacture

 Claiming Costs for R&D Activities

-Although the project to enhance the design and development of the printed armature remains ongoing, a successful claim was made through the R&D tax scheme, and the company benefited with a sizeable reduction in their corporation tax.
+Although the project to enhance the design and development of the electric motor remains ongoing, a successful claim was made through the R&D tax scheme, and the company benefited with a sizeable reduction in their corporation tax.

 As shown in the case study, eligible costs for R&D could be identified within the claim because the project met required criteria, namely that: